ncbi-nlp/NegBio/CONTRIBUTING.md

 # Maintainers

-DeepRel is maintained with :heart: by:
+NegBio is maintained with :heart: by:

 -- **@yfpeng**